 Even though there are no codified standards, workplace-related IAQ guidelines are published by the Occupational Safety and Health Administration (OSHA).
 IAQ has been identified by the Environmental Protection Agency (EPA) as one of the top five urgent environmental risks to public health.
 According to the Centers for Disease Control and Prevention (CDC), the majority of American citizens spend 90% of their time indoors.
 This includes an approximately 40-hour workweek spent indoors.
 All this points out the fact that IAQ has a significant bearing on the well-being of a person, and according to some experts, it has a greater effect on your health than outdoor air quality.

 It then naturally follows that indoor air quality should be an area of focus.

 Effects of Poor Indoor Air Quality

-You can be mistaken for attributing your frequent sneezing and coughing to season variations, but according to the EPA, indoor air can be 2 to 5 times more polluted than the outside environment.
-But this is still not a topic that is widely discussed among circles and can lead to negative effects later on.
+You can be mistaken for attributing your frequent sneezing and coughing to season variations.
+Why? according to the EPA, indoor air can be 2 to 5 times more polluted than the outside environment.
+But this is still not a topic that is widely discussed among circles.
+It can lead to negative effects later on.

 Let us go over some quick facts:

 - Poor indoor air quality leads to almost 3.8 million deaths per year, according to World Health Organization (WHO).

 - According to the American College of Allergy, Asthma & Immunology, almost 50% of all diseases are caused by low indoor air quality.
 Long-term effects include cancer, heart disease and respiratory issues, short-term effects are similar to a cold and can involve headache, fatigue, dizziness, irritation in the nose and throat etc.

 - Harvard study shows 10% increase in productivity with clean indoor air, while other than lower productivity, poor indoor air quality also shows a 30% increase in employee absenteeism.